python-microservices/pyms/docs/encrypt_decryt_configuration.md

 ## 3. Encrypt your information and put in config

-Do you remember the example file `config_pro.yml`? now you can encrypt and decrypt the information, you can run the command `pyms encrypt [string]` to generate a crypt string, for example:
+Do you remember the example file `config_pro.yml`?
+Now you can encrypt and decrypt the information, you can run the command `pyms encrypt [string]` to generate a crypt string, for example:

 ```bash